gerelee357/Ass-1-patient-portal/README.md

 python src/api_controller.py
 ```

+With both the server and database now prepared, the next step involves finalizing the API interface by completing the function definition in src/api_controller.py.
+This interface serves as the bridge between the database and the client, ensuring seamless communication and interaction between the two.

 ## Implementing Function Definitions in src/api_controller.py

 Replace the placeholder `pass` statements with the necessary code to fulfill the requirements specified for each function.
 You're tasked with defining five functions, each covering three key points, amounting to a total of 15 points.